aws-powertools/powertools-lambda-python/docs/core/event_handler/appsync.md

 Here's an example where we have two separate functions to resolve `getTodo` and `listTodos` fields within the `Query` type.
 For completion, we use Scalar type utilities to generate the right output based on our schema definition.

+???+ info
-!!! info "GraphQL arguments are passed as function arguments"
+    GraphQL arguments are passed as function arguments.

 === "app.py"